Project Offices: Short Hill Mountain

+Hagerstown Facility

+Located northwest of Hagerstown, in the Bear Pond Mountains, sits an AT&T Project Office, named the HAG2 Site.
+This facility went online in 1963 and was primarily tasked with serving in AT&T's Long Lines Project Offices Program.
+The HAG2 Site is equipped with trooperspheric scatter antennas on top of a hardened nuclear bunker which housed the communications equipment.
+Due to the heavy presence of Continuity of Government facilities, including Site C and Raven Rock, HAG2 served as an auxiliary link between Raven Rock (AJCC) in Pennsylvania to Fort Brag, North Carolina.
+In addition to serving as an auxiliary relay station, HAG2 was the northernmost station that connected to the Long Lines in the Northern United States.
+As of 2007, the site has undergone upgrades and is still owned by AT&T, however the tropospheric scatter antennas are no longer used.

 Urban legends

 Due to the private nature of Project Office business activities, wild claims and urban legends have sometimes accompanied description of the sites.
 Some residents of the Peters Mountain Project Office have claimed that "anti-aircraft artillery" was moved to the mountaintop in 2001.
 Residents near Short Hill Mountain claim the mountaintop is illuminated in blue lights at nighttime.
 Big Hole, meanwhile, has generated claims of aberrant lightning activity being witnessed over the site.